lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 2.0.8 =
+* Bug fix: Fixed a bug with the control-bar if not present in the page.

 = 2.0.7 =
 * Bug fix: An issue with Safari browser that freeze the video at start should be fixed.